Developer Guide

 • Example: Org Structure A/Parent A/Child A/Child B, where the organization structure’s name is Org Structure A and the actual place where the model will now get published is in Child B. The Child B is present in the path as Parent A>Child A>Child B

 • processVariables – while launching the workflow, if there are any variables needed to be defined for the workflow, it can be provided here as a JSON object.
-The variable can also be z_mappingConfig.

 The table below provides the different response codes, along with the reasons for failure and the expected messages associated with each code.